-A view of the entrance to DLT in Autumn
+A photo of the front of the DLT in autumn

 Welcome